djalbat/yapp/README.md

 font-feature-settings: "calt" 1;  /* Enable ligatures for IE 10+, Edge */

 ```
 So if you want Yapp to use a different font, simply replace the above with something more to your liking.
-If you do so, you must set the `line-height` property, because Yapp makes use of it when calculating its initial height.
-The other properties are all effectively optional, however it is recommended you at least explicitly specify the font family and size.
+If you do so, you must set the `line-height` property, because Yapp makes use of it when calculating its own height.
+The other properties are all effectively optional, however it is recommended you at least specify the font family and size.

 If you are using Yapp standalone, you need to enclose the above styles in a selector to target Yapp: